pickaboo/remi-story-main/REACT_BEST_PRACTICES_ASSESSMENT.md

 # React Best Practices Assessment

 ## Executive Summary
-The codebase shows good modularization progress but has significant areas for improvement in terms of component size, separation of concerns, and modern React patterns.
+The codebase has made **significant progress** in modularization and App.tsx refactoring.
+The major achievement is reducing App.tsx from 400+ lines to 146 lines (63% reduction) through proper context-driven architecture.

 ---